-In summary, one item for the Mareeba-Dimbulah WSS was sampled.
+In the Draft Report, one item for the Mareeba-Dimbulah WSS was sampled.
 This item was found to be prudent and efficient.

-As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled items.
+In the Draft Report, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled items.